chiaraherzog/chiaraherzog.github.io/_projects/pos22.md

 category: events
 ---

+I was city coordinator for #pint22 in Innsbruck.
+I was lucky to work with a fantastic team of volunteers and together we organised and hosted 15 events (14 of which were sold out :tada:) in 5 bars and cafes in Innsbruck.

-Currently leading the Innsbruck team for Pint of Science 2022.
-Stay tuned for updates and exciting events!
+Stay tuned for exciting events next year :)